Murals to be source of inspiration for Whitehorse Muslim community | CBC News

 This past week, the association brought an artist from Windsor, Ont., to turn the mosque's plain, gray walls into a source of inspiration for the community.

-Artist Salwa Najb arrived in Whitehorse on Feb.
+Artist Salwa Najm arrived in Whitehorse on Feb.
 21 with her assistant, Ahsia Aghbari, and the two women spent a week painting multiple, elaborate pieces of Arabic scripture on the walls.

 "It's very challenging," she said.
 "But I like it more than I expected.
 It is very spiritually fulfilling, and it's even better if I can travel and meet people in remote communities like here in the Yukon."

-Note: - An earlier version of this story included several incorrect spellings of the name of the artist.
-She is Salwa Najm, not Salwa Najb.Mar 01, 2023 11:04 AM CT